GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 ### Service accounts

 Service account creation follows the least privilege principle, performing a single task which requires access to a defined set of resources.
-In the table below you can find an high level overview on roles for each service account.
+In the table below you can find an high level overview on roles for each service account on each data layer.
 For semplicy `READ` or `WRITE` roles are used, for detailed roles please refer to the code.

 |Service Account|Landing|DataLake L0|DataLake L1|DataLake L2|